AtharvaShembade/TwinMind/README.md

-# TwinMind - Real-Time Meeting Assistant
+# TwinMind - Live Conversation Copilot

 A 3-column web app that listens to a live conversation and surfaces AI-powered suggestions in real time: answers, fact-checks, questions to ask, and talking points.